evgaster/GettingAndCleaningDataCourseProject/README.md

 This directory has the same structure as the train directory.
 But the numbers are different.
 Based on the SubjectId's test and train are indeed disjunct.

 ## This is not a tidy data set
 This data set is well structured, clean but in my opinion it is questionable if it is tidy.
 The X_..., y_... and subject... files contain data that clearly belongs together.
-The relation is not facilitated by a key per row in each of the files but solely on the very row the data occurs.
-This is not an explicit but in implicit error prone key.
+The relation between the files is not facilitated by keys in each of the files but solely on the very row the data occurs.
+This is not an explicit but implicit rather error prone key.
 Each row in the separate files together do form an instance of een observational unit.
-In my opinion this violates the "Each type of observational unit forms a table" requirement for a tidy data set.
+In my opinion this (separation over several files without explicit keys) violates the "Each type of observational unit forms a table" requirement for a tidy data set.

 # Processing the input
 We are given the following assingment:

 You should create one R script called run_analysis.R that does the following.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set